ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-air.md

 ## View details about an alert related to an investigation

+Certain kinds of alerts trigger automated investigation in Office 365.
+To learn more, see [Alerts](automated-investigation-response-office.md#alerts).
+Use the following procedure to view details about an alert that is associated with an automated investigation.

 1. As an Office 365 global administrator, security administrator, or security reader, go to [https://protection.office.com](https://protection.office.com) and sign in.
 This takes you to the the Security & Compliance Center.

 2. Go to **Threat management** > **Investigations**.